 The biggest hurdle they faced was how to handle the tension between the Jews and Gentiles.
 Since the days of Abraham, the Jews alone were God’s people.
 Yes, there were some Gentiles who chose to recognize the God of Israel as their God, but they were viewed as second-class.

-But Jesus changed the game.
+Jesus changed the game.
 He offered salvation to all people… equally.

 Don’t forget that you Gentiles used to be outsiders.
 You were called “uncircumcised heathens” by the Jews, who were proud of their circumcision, even though it affected only their bodies and not their hearts.
 In those days you were living apart from Christ.
 You were excluded from citizenship among the people of Israel, and you did not know the covenant promises God had made to them.
 You lived in this world without God and without hope.
 But now you have been united with Christ Jesus… For Christ himself has brought peace to us.
-He united Jews and Gentiles into one people when, in his own body on the cross, he broke down the wall of hostility that separated us… He made peace between Jews and Gentiles by creating in himself one new people from the two groups. – Ephesians 2:11-15 (NLT)
+He united Jews and Gentiles into one people when, in his own body on the cross, he broke down the wall of hostility that separated us… He made peace between Jews and Gentiles by creating in himself one new people from the two groups. – Ephesians 2:11-15 (NLT, emphasis added)

 Throughout history, the relationship between the Jews and Gentiles has been rocky at best.
 In its beginnings, Christians viewed themselves as simply an extension of Judaism.
 They even attended synagogue on Saturdays in addition to Sunday morning worship.
 But by the fourth century, Christianity had become its own separate religion.

 Fast forward a few more centuries and we begin to see teachings within the church that were actually against the Jews.
-Perhaps the most startling of all is that for a period of time, some in the church even considered the Jews to be an anti-Christ!
+Perhaps the most startling fact of all is that for a period of time, some in the church even considered the Jews to be an anti-Christ!

 Fast forward again to a teaching suggesting that the church replaced Israel in all of God’s promises because they rejected their Messiah.
 (I actually remember hearing this one from time to time growing up.)
 And then there are those who teach that Gentiles and Jews are completely separate in God’s eyes.
 But this is simply not what the Bible teaches.